-The Evo Trail by MSR proved versatile and durable.
-After extensive testing, this shoe ended up at the top of our list for its ability to perform well in varied terrain of all levels.
+The Evo Trail by MSR proves versatile and durable.
+After extensive testing, this shoe ends up at the top of our list for its ability to perform well in varied terrain of all levels.
 Between its spectacular traction, simplistic binding design, and great flotation with added tails, this snowshoe might be just what you've been looking for!
 This is particularly true if you like to keep your options open in regard to where you go and what boots you have on your feet.

-While we were not sure what we could expect from the small plastic frames, we were pleasantly surprised!
-The Evo provides a good amount of float for those within the ideal weight range, even without using the additional tails.
+While we were not sure what we could expect from the small plastic frames, we were pleasantly surprised.
+The Evo Trail provides a good amount of float for those within the ideal weight range, even without using the additional tails.
 For those who weigh in a little heavier, the tails work wonders.

 Ease of Use

 We love a simplistic binding system.
 Why overcomplicate things with unnecessary straps and buckles?
 MSR does a great job of keeping the Evo Trail binding straightforward; however, there is still room for improvement.
 The bindings are simple in theory but can be difficult to fasten.
 The ends of the straps on the front are hexagonal rubber tabs.
 To strap them down, you have to squeeze them into a rubber strap keeper, which can be difficult to do with thicker gloves on.

 When strapping into the Evo Trail, pay careful attention to how each foot is placed on the deck before you synch down the straps.
 Since the shoe is unisex, it is built for all different shaped and sized feet.
 The area to place your foot is large, leaving more room for error.
 If you don't ensure that the crampon is under the ball of your foot, your step may be a little off.
 It is also important to note that the Evo Trail does not have a heel lift, making extra steep terrain more tiresome to tackle.
 While these issues are minor, and we still love this snowshoe, these things are worth considering if you are comparing styles.